-MEdia Home
+MEdia Net Home

 Connect to a homepage.
 The homepage may be the site which is defined in the activated profile.
 It will be defined by the Service Provider if you have not defined it in the activated profile.
-For further details, see page 50.

 MEdia Net